Wasserstein Distance in Cosmological Structure Formation: An Optimal Transport Perspective: Introduction

-where the weighting reflects the volume element.
-In contrast, the transport distance introduces a weighting proportional to $r$, leading to a fundamentally different sensitivity to spatial scales.
-The Wasserstein distance can therefore be interpreted as a quantity that directly probes the geometry of mass redistribution in cosmological structure formation.
+\CG{The first term represents gravitational transport, the second describes the correlation contribution of the observed galaxy distribution, and the third corresponds to shot noise arising from finite sampling.} \CG{A particularly noteworthy aspect of this result is that the correlation contribution appears in the transport-weighted form}

+\CG{Unlike conventional volume-weighted clustering measures, this quantity depends linearly on separation and is therefore sensitive to cumulative mass displacements rather than pair counts alone.} \CG{Because large-scale coherent displacements are also responsible for the smearing of the baryon acoustic oscillation (BAO) feature, this transport interpretation suggests a direct connection between Wasserstein geometry and observable signatures of large-scale structure formation.}

-The structure of this paper is as follows.
-Section~\ref{sec:point_Process_galaxies} introduces the description of galaxy distributions as point processes and establishes the statistical framework in which observed galaxy catalogs are treated as probability measures.
-Section~\ref{sec:wasserstein_cosmology} reviews the basic concepts of optimal transport theory and discusses the relation between the quadratic Wasserstein distance and cosmological density fields.
-Section~\ref{sec:point_process_wasserstein} analyzes the limit from continuous density fields to point processes and derives the mathematical correspondence between density fields and galaxy catalogs.
-Section~\ref{sec:density_fluctuation_wasserstein} investigates the relation between the Wasserstein distance and cosmological density fluctuations.
-Section~\ref{sec:finite_volume_effect} evaluates the effects of finite observational volume on Wasserstein geometry.
-Section~\ref{sec:galaxy_formation_as_point_process} discusses galaxy formation and point-process sampling and analyzes the mapping from continuous density fields to discrete galaxy distributions.
-Section~\ref{sec:point_process_wasserstein} computes the Wasserstein distance for Poisson point processes and evaluates the shot-noise contribution.
-Section~\ref{sec:correlated_process_wasserstein} derives the Wasserstein correction for correlated point processes.
-Section~\ref{sec:unified_galaxy_bias_wasserstein} presents a unified Wasserstein theory including galaxy formation bias.
-Finally, Sec.~\ref{sec:discusssion_conclusion} discusses the physical implications of the results and presents conclusions and future prospects.
+The structure of this paper is as follows. \CG{ Section~\ref{sec:point_process_galaxies} introduces the point-process description of galaxy distributions and the associated statistical framework.
+Sections~\ref{sec:wasserstein_cosmology} and \ref{sec:point_process_limit_wasserstein} develop the optimal-transport framework and establish the correspondence between continuous density fields and galaxy catalogs.
+Sections~\ref{sec:density_fluctuation_wasserstein} and \ref{sec:finite_volume_effect} derive the Wasserstein distance for cosmological density fluctuations and investigate the effects of finite observational volume.
+Sections~\ref{sec:galaxy_formation_as_point_process}, \ref{sec:correlated_process_wasserstein}, and \ref{sec:unified_galaxy_bias_wasserstein} extend the formalism to galaxy formation, stochastic sampling, correlated point processes, and galaxy bias, leading to a unified description of the Wasserstein distance for observed galaxy catalogs.
+Finally, Sec.~\ref{sec:discusssion_conclusion} discusses the physical implications of the results and presents conclusions and future prospects. }